 Seeing the village of Malham confirmed all the comments I had read.
 Bryson said that Malhamdale might be the finest place in the world and it is obvious understand why.
 Fields were full of cars as we made the descent into the silent village, a clear sign that the Malham Cove walk is a popular one.
 Old fashioned stone houses welcomed us just as I noticed the beck to the right of the road.
 A stone bridge forms a picturesque crossing point, and from April, is decorated with clusters of flowers.

-Towards the northern end of the village was our destination, The Lister Arms public house.
+Towards the northern end of the village was our first destination, The Lister Arms public house.
 With the windows wound down, we could already hear the shrill sounds of the cockerels that nested by the pub.
 I suddenly felt the adrenaline rush of the exploration.
 It was a glorious, warm day; I just wanted to dump our things and explore.

 Related: The Lister Arms review

 The Lister Barn, where we spent the night, is a rustic gem.
 On entering the barn, we were met with a light and airy communal area.
 At the far end is a wood burner, which undoubtedly makes the room very toasty, leading onto a terrace.
 There were a collection of family board games next to the wood burner, which I thought was a wonderful, homely touch.

 A hotel employee showed us to our room, on the upper floor.
 The room itself was incredible: I had booked The Lister Barn based on photos alone.
 I had ignored the fact that it was not the number 1 hotel in Malham and was a whole £30 more expensive than any of the other local rooms.